François Musin: Patrons and whales

 In 1885, a whale carcass washed ashore at Ostend and became quite a sensation.
 Musin painted a pochade (coloured sketch) of the scene, which was also captured by Willy Finch and James Ensor.

-Musin died of a stroke.
+Musin died in Saint-Josse-ten-Noode of a stroke.
 His friends and family recalled him as a hedonist who was always in a good mood and ready to recount his many adventures.
 His paintings were unusually popular with forgers, leading his son to contrive various means of identifying the originals, including certificates of authenticity and wax stamps.